 Pool Rules

-These Pool Rules are for the protection and benefit of all pool users.
-They are designed to assure safe and sanitary operation of your pool.
-Parents should instruct their children to observe all rules and obey the lifeguards.
-Continued failure to comply with these rules will result in suspension of pool privileges.
+These Pool Rules are for the protection and benefit of all members, their guests, our neighbors and the community at large.
+They are designed to assure safe, sanitary and sustainable operations.
+Failure to comply with pool Rules may result in suspension or revoking of pool privileges.

-The Swimming Pool, Inc. is a non-profit corporation with a volunteer Board and Officers.
-Your suggestions and participation are welcome.
+Swimming Hole, Inc. is a not-for-profit corporation with a volunteer Board and Officers.
+Your suggestions for revisions and participation in encouraging enforcement are welcome.

 LIFEGUARDS